What is a Black Tea Rinse

-There aren’t any health issues with using this rinse, but one side effect of the black tea on hair is that it may be drying, especially if you have low porosity hair.
-And as we know, drying can cause breakage—the exact opposite effect you were going for.
+There aren’t any health issues with using this rinse that I’m currently aware of.
+However, one side effect of using black tea rinse on your hair is that it may be drying, especially if you have low porosity hair.
+As we know, drying can cause breakage—the exact opposite effect you were going for.

 If you try the rinse and find your hair breaking, have no fear, there are ways to use it and still reap the benefits.
 Try these fixes instead:

 - Go with Decaf.
-Decaffeinated tea still has a smidgen of caffeine, and it might be the perfect amount to get your hair healthy and vibrant.
+Decaffeinated tea still has a smidgen of caffeine, and it might be the perfect amount to stop breakage and hair shedding.

 - Use Less.
 It’s easy.
-You can dilute the tea by drinking or discarding half.
-Then add water to fill the cup.
+You can dilute the tea by adding more water to your mixture.
 Your tea will be half as strong as a regular cup.

 Black Tea Rinse Benefits

 The most popular benefits of the rinse is that it reduces shedding and stimulates hair growth.
-Another sometimes overlooked advantage of the rinse is that it will tint your hair darker and cover graying areas.
+An overlooked advantage of the rinse is that it will tint your hair darker and cover graying areas.

 You’ll love this method if you only have a few gray hairs and are looking for an easy, natural way to cover them without doing a full-fledged dye.
 Even if you don’t have natural hair, a black tea rinse for relaxed hair will work just as well.